awsdocs/aws-batch-user-guide/doc_source/compute_environments.md

 ## Managed compute environments<a name="managed_compute_environments"></a>

-Managed compute environments help you to meet your business requirements\.
-In a managed compute environment, AWS Batch manages the capacity and instance types of the compute resources within the environment\.
+You can use managed compute environments to meet business requirements\.
+In a managed compute environment, AWS Batch helps you to manage the capacity and instance types of the compute resources within the environment\.
 This is based on the compute resource specification that you define when you create the compute environment\.
 You can choose either to use EC2 On\-Demand Instances and EC2 Spot Instances\.
 Or, you can alternatively use Fargate and Fargate Spot capacity in your managed compute environment\.
 You can optionally set a maximum price so that Spot Instances only launch when the Spot Instance price is under a specified percentage of the On\-Demand price\.

 Managed compute environments launch Amazon ECS container instances into the VPC and subnets that you specify when you create the compute environment\.
 Amazon ECS container instances need external network access to communicate with the Amazon ECS service endpoint\.
 Some subnets don't provide container instances with public IP addresses\.
 If your container instances don't have public IP addresses, they must use network address translation \(NAT\) to gain this access\.
 For more information, see [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the *Amazon VPC User Guide*\.
 For more information about how to create a VPC, see [Tutorial: Creating a VPC with Public and Private Subnets for Your Compute Environments](create-public-private-vpc.md)\.